Dependence-robust confidence intervals for capture-recapture surveys: Discussion

+In general, we recommend that researchers rely on domain knowledge of the target population and the nature of the sampling procedures to choose $\eta$ and $\xi$.
+When such information is vague, we suggest choosing a conservative value to ensure the credibility of inference results.
+When domain knowledge is plentiful (e.g. all samples are independent, or samples are pairwise positively dependent), the methodology proposed here will deliver highly informative (narrow) interval estimates for the target population size, as exemplified in the Application section.
+We expect that generally, inferences based on the weakest credible assumptions may be more useful to empiricists or policymakers who may not agree on the exact nature and magnitude of dependence between samples.

-\if0\blind { \textbf{Acknowledgements}: This work was supported by NIH grant NICHD DP2 HD091799-01 and the Yale World Scholars Program sponsored by the China Scholarship Council.
-We are grateful to Peter M. Aronow and Si Cheng for helpful comments on the manuscript.
+\if0\blind { \textbf{Acknowledgements}: This work was supported by NIH grant NICHD DP2 HD091799-01.
+We are grateful to P. M. Aronow and Si Cheng for helpful comments on the manuscript.
 We thank the local partners Transit asbl, MASS de Bruxelles, Projet Lama and SamuSocial for their support in reaching out to PWID, as well as Lies Gremeaux and J\'er\^ome Antoine for their involvement in the fieldwork.
-We thank the nurses who conducted the fieldwork and who had a major contribution in the success of the study.
+We thank the nurses who conducted the fieldwork and who had a major contribution to the success of the study.
 Last but not least thanks to all the participants for their confidence and time. } \fi

+\textbf{Supplementary Appendix}: Proofs and additional lemmas, details of constructing test inversion bootstrap confidence intervals, and extra simulation results are available in the \textit{Supplementary Appendix} online.
+We implemented the proposed methodology in the R package \pkg{crc.partialid} available at \url{https://github.com/Jinghao-Sun/crc.partialid}, which also includes the Brussels PWID data set.